-Fig. 7 illustrates the average shape differences in the extracted SPE charge templates between the HQE DOM with the new toroids (solid white line), Standard QE with the new toroids (dotted white line), Standard QE with the old toroids (dashed white line), compared to the spread in the measured SPE charge templates for all DOMs in the detector (dark blue contours).
-The figure also shows how the TA0003 distribution compares to this recent measurement.
-The observable shape differences from the TA0003 are attributed to a better control of the low-charge region, the
+Fig. 8 illustrates the average shape differences in the extracted SPE charge templates between the HQE DOM with the new toroids (solid white line), Standard QE with the new toroids (dotted white line), Standard QE with the old toroids (dashed white line), compared to the spread in the measured

-Figure 7.
+Figure 8.
 The inner (outer) dark blue region shows the 68% (90%) confidence interval defined by the measured spread in the extracted SPE charge templates of all DOMs in the detector.
-Superimposed, is the average SPE charge template for the variety of hardware configurations shown in white.
-The TA0003 distribution is shown in orange.
+Superimposed are the average SPE charge templates for the variety of hardware configurations shown in white.
+The TA0003 distribution, for comparison, is shown in orange.
 All curves have been normalized such that the area above 0.25 PE is the same.